placebeyondtheclouds/gpu-home-server/README.md

     - Enable SR-IOV Support
     - MMIOHBase set to 2T
   - CSM configuration -> UEFI only
-  - intelrcsetup
+  - intelRCSetup
-    - advanced power management configuration -> power technology -> enegry efficient
+    - advanced power management configuration ->
+      - power technology -> energy efficient
+      - config TDP -> disable
+      - CPU - advanced pm tuning -> energy perf bias ->
+        - energy performance tuning - enable
+        - workload -> balanced
     - PCH configuration -> disable sSATA and SATA controllers

 - install the P40
 - disconnect fan cable from the GT730, it's noisy and the GPU is not overheating without it at idle
   <br><img src="./pictures/GT730.png" alt="screenshot" width="50%">

+- _edit:_ I added one more 120MM fan to the front panel blowing alongside the GPUs, just to be on the safe side

 ## software setup process